-Maintenance when you and your children’s other parent share their care
+Maintenance when you share the care of your children with their other parent

-Shared care is where a child stays overnight with the parent who pays maintenance.
-This reduces the amount of maintenance payable to you.
+Shared care is where your child stays overnight with their other parent.
+This may affect the amount of child maintenance you receive.

-If care of a child is shared equally, neither parent has to pay child maintenance.
+If care of you child is shared equally, neither parent has to pay child maintenance.

 Reduction = 1/7th